-- We highly recommend that all participants at our adventures carry a voluntary NH HikeSafe card from NH Fish & Game at all times.
-This covers the cost of rescue response should you need rescuing.
-A 2024 NH Hunting or Fishing license, NH Off Highway Recreational Vehicle or Snowmobile Registration, and a NH Boat Registration also supply rescue response coverage.

-- Limit social greetings at the beginning of an event (especially during times of high respiratory infections among dogs).
-Many dogs do not like their space invaded and this time is better spent getting your dog to feel relaxed and confident in this environment.
-After the event, when the dogs are tired, is a better time to meet and greet.

-- We encourage people of all ages to join in on the fun.
-However, please make sure younger children are always in your care and understand the proper way to greet a dog when given permission by the dog guardian.
-They should also be able to recognize the signs a dog exhibits when it is uncomfortable.

-- ALWAYS ask another dog owner if it is OK to greet their dog before approaching.

-- During tick season, we recommend spraying yourself and your dog with an all-natural spray.
-Golden Dog Adventure Co. will provide at each event and also have available for purchase.

-- If our team observes behavior from your dog such as nipping, snapping, lunging, growling, or strong staring at other dogs, we will help you find a way to make your dog more comfortable in this new environment.
-In some cases, the environment may not be suitable for your dog and they may be more comfortable returning home.
-We want participants to feel welcome, safe, and included at all events.

-- There is a maximum of two dogs per person.
-We recommend a double-headed leash if walking two dogs.
-Occasionally, we limit adventures to only one dog for maximum happiness.
+We highly recommend that all participants at our adventures carry a > voluntary NH HikeSafe card from NH Fish & Game at all times.
+This covers the > cost of rescue response should you need rescuing.
+A 2024 NH Hunting or > Fishing license, NH Off Highway Recreational Vehicle or Snowmobile > Registration, and a NH Boat Registration also supply rescue response > coverage. > - Limit social greetings at the beginning of an event (especially during > times of high respiratory infections among dogs).
+Many dogs do not like > their space invaded and this time is better spent getting your dog to feel > relaxed and confident in this environment.
+After the event, when the dogs > are tired, is a better time to meet and greet with owner permission. > - We encourage people of all ages to join in on the fun.
+However, please > make sure younger children are always in your care and understand the proper > way to greet a dog when given permission by the dog guardian.
+They should > also be able to recognize the signs a dog exhibits when it is uncomfortable. > - ALWAYS ask another dog owner if it is OK to greet their dog before > approaching. > - During tick season, we recommend spraying yourself and your dog with an > all-natural spray.
+Golden Dog Adventure Co. will provide at each event and > also have available for purchase. > - If our team observes behavior from your dog such as nipping, snapping, > lunging, growling, or strong staring at other dogs, we will help you find a > way to make your dog more comfortable in this new environment.
+In some > cases, the environment may not be suitable for your dog and they may be more > comfortable returning home.
+We want participants to feel welcome, safe, and > included at all events. > - There is a maximum of two dogs per person.
+We recommend a double-headed > leash if walking two dogs.
+Occasionally, we limit adventures to only one dog > for maximum happiness.
 This information will be available in event postings.